What is the Secondary School curriculum?

 The IBDP is a comprehensive and challenging pre-university course of study that demands the best from motivated students and teachers.
 The two-year curriculum is designed to prepare students for entrance to leading universities worldwide and is one of the highest regarded academic programs for students aged 16-19.

-Stamford is currently in the candidacy phase of Diploma Programme authorization and plans to have the program in place for our first graduating cohort as they enter Grade 11 in the fall of 2021.
-Students will have a wide range of courses from which to select across the six DP groups.
+Stamford American School Hong Kong is a candidate school for the International Baccalaureate (IB) Diploma Programme and pursuing authorization as an IB World School.
+We will offer a wide range of courses from which to select across the six DP groups.
 College guidance counselors will assist students along every step of the way during the university application process.

 Each student’s achievements are continually assessed.
 Teachers use a variety of assessment techniques including testing for knowledge and skills, observations, portfolios of student’s work and analysis of book, project and practical work.
 Attitude, learning skills, social relationships and effort are considered equally important when looking at the overall development of the child.

 Every student will undergo standardized Measures of Academic Progress® (MAP®) assessments twice a year in Mathematics, Reading and Science.
-Administered each Fall and Spring, these results are benchmarked according to U.S. and International norms to determine each student's instructional level, allowing us to deliver individual learning plans and measure students' academic growth throughout the school year, and from year to year.
+These results are benchmarked according to U.S. and International norms to determine each student's instructional level, allowing us to deliver individual learning plans and measure students' academic growth throughout the school year, and from year to year.

 MAP® data is used within the school to differentiate instruction.
 The RIT scores provided for each student allows teachers to identify the standards-based developmental level for each student and therefore to construct learning goals based on the next set of standards that are individually relevant.
 For more information, click here.